 President Mohamud’s vision to hold popular elections by the end of his term in June 2026 not only gives the people the right to elect their leaders but also signals the end of the 4.5 clan-based power-sharing system, a method that has been denying citizens the right to cast their votes in every election being held in Somalia.

-Somalia never had such a nationwide system since 1969, when the dictator Siad Barre seized power.
+Somalia never had such a nationwide system since 1969, when General Siad Barre seized power.
 Instead of direct voting, clan affiliations have held sway in Somalia’s politics in the decades that followed.
 Top position roles, such as speaker, prime minister and president were allocated among the main groups.
 Both Lower and Upper Houses of parliament lawmakers, who in turn choose the president, are chosen by clan delegates.

 Recognizing this system is a major setback for democracy, stability and sustainable development that Somalia needs, President Mohamud invited all regional state leaders to National Consultative Council (NCC) discussions.
 They addressed the war on al Shabab, an al Qaeda linked group and ways to hold direct elections for the first time in decades, signaling Somalia’s dedication to an inclusive path forward.